 - When you are recording, clipping can occur when the analog signal is converted to digital in the audio hardware.
-With Cubase SX, it's also possible to get clipping in the signal being recorded to disk (when 16 or 24 bit record format is used and you have adjusted the mixer settings for - (when 16 or 24 bit record format is used and you have adjusted the mixer settings for the input channel).
+With Cubase SX, it's also possible to get clipping in the signal being recorded to disk (when 16 or 24 bit record format is used and you have adjusted the mixer settings for the input channel).
 Read more about checking and setting input levels on page 47. - In the output busses, the floating point audio is converted to the resolution of the audio hardware.
-In the integer audio domain, the maximum level is 0dB higher levels will cause the clip indicator for each bus to light up. - If the clip indicators light up for a bus, this indicates actual clipping digital distortion which should always be avoided. - ☐ If the clip indicator lights up for an output channel, reset the clip indicator by clicking on it, and lower the level until the indicator doesn't light up.
+In the integer audio domain, the maximum level is 0dB - higher levels will cause the clip indicator for each bus to light up.

+If the clip indicators light up for a bus, this indicates actual clipping - digital distortion which should always be avoided.

+□ If the clip indicator lights up for an output channel, reset the clip indicator by clicking on it, and lower the level until the indicator doesn't light up.